 The closest I get to making love, these days, is the last class of the day in the yoga studio.
 Laying there in the dark room, candles lit on the altar, I'm on my back, savasana, warm and sweaty, body limber, legs open, heart open.

-Wanting to be entered by some great force, taken over, mutually worshipped.
+Wanting to be entered by some great force, taken over, tangibly worshipped.

 Then someone opens a book of poetry.
 Rumi.